Here are 10 of the funniest TV series currently streaming on Netflix UK

-Long week?
-Looking for a comedy shows to binge on and keep you laughing?
+Some of the world’s best comedy show have a found a home in subscription service Netflix, and it seems there’s no stopping the streaming giant as they continue to pack their platform with even more hilarious shows in the new year.

-With a host of hit TV shows and films, it’s perhaps no surprise to see streaming giant Netflix enter the new year well and truly dominant in the streaming world.
+With a host of hit TV shows and films, it’s perhaps no surprise to see streaming giant Netflix boast millions of subscribers.

 Blockbuster films which star some of the world’s biggest actors, combined with an array of the most bingeable content on the planet has already delighted viewers for close to a decade.